STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 In summary, there are no checks or documentation about the internal consistency of the different objects, which allowed Cling to trigger a `NullPointerException`.

+__!__ The `addSwitchingFunction` is renmed to `addStepHandler()`.
+Also, documentations were updated accordingly.
+One of the changes in the documentation of this method is the following sentence: "The handler will be called by the integrator for each accepted step."

+This sentence indicates that the input parameter will be called afterward and it cannot be null.

+The first commit that this document is updated is: https://svn.apache.org/viewvc?view=revision&revision=476930 By looking at the current documentation of apache commons math, you can see this sentence:  https://commons.apache.org/proper/commons-math/javadocs/api-3.4/org/apache/commons/math3/ode/ODEIntegrator.html#addStepHandler(org.apache.commons.math3.ode.sampling.StepHandler)

 ## ST24

 [Stack trace](stacktraces.md#st24-f8):